 Jumbo Rock Campground – Skull Rock

 A campground nestled around jumbo boulders.
 You don’t have to camp here to enjoy the views.
-Just before you reach this campground you will say a sign on the road for "Skull Rock".
-Park close to the camp entrance or across the street then take the 1.7 miles hike around the area.
+Just before you reach this campground, you will say a sign on the road for “Skull Rock”.
+Park near the camp entrance or across the street, then take the 1.7 miles (2.74 km) hike around the area.
 Look for a rock that looks like a face or skull.

 Tip: If you are planning to camp here, you must plan ahead.
 It is very popular and always crowded.